TechOnIt/iot-identity-ui/README.md

-# iot-identity-ui
+# techonit-identity-ui
-Identity and admin panel web ui with React.js and Next.js.
+Identity and manage panel for admin - web ui with React.js and Next.js.